Delicious north Indian Chole bhature

 For the bhature

-Always serve chole bhature with hot bhature.
-The best and popular combination to serve chole bhature is with onion, green chili and lemon wedges.
+Always serve the dish with hot bhature.
+The popular combination to serve chole bhature are as follows:

 Chole bhature is generally served in breakfast and popular as a evening snacks as well.